Asbestos in Nevada

 - Flintkote Company Gypsum Products Division (Arden/Blue Diamond, Nevada)

 An unnamed refinery in Overton also received contaminated vermiculite from Libby.
-When the U.S. Environmental Protection Agency (EPA) visited these four sites, less than 1 percent asbestos was found in the air and soil.
-The EPA determined that cleanup efforts were not needed, although former employees of these companies may have been exposed to toxic levels of asbestos fibers.
+When the U.S. Environmental Protection Agency (EPA) visited these four sites, they found less than 1% asbestos in the air and soil.
+The EPA determined that cleanup efforts were not needed.

 Construction

 Construction workers have faced numerous asbestos-related health threats in Nevada.
-Many of the state’s historic hotels and casinos, as well as privately owned homes and businesses, were built with asbestos-containing materials.
-Workers responsible for the repair and maintenance of these structures often inhaled asbestos fibers released from construction materials such as fiberboard, tiles and roof shingles.
+Many of the state’s historic hotels and casinos were built with asbestos-containing materials.
+Workers responsible for the repair and maintenance often inhaled asbestos fibers.
+They got released from construction materials such as fiberboard, tiles and roof shingles.

 Chemical Plants